bazaarvoice/bv-ui-core/lib/bvFetch/README.md

 `cacheName (String):` Optional.
 Specifies the name of the cache to be used.
 If not provided, the default cache name 'bvCache' will be used.

+`cacheLimit (Integer)`: Optional.
+Specifies the cache size limit for the cache storage.
+Its value should be in MB.
+Default value is 10 MB.

 ## bvFetchFunc Method Parameters
 `url (String):` The URL of the API endpoint to fetch data from.